Legalica Security Infrastructure & Compliance

 | Unlimited liabilities | Fraud, IP infringement, indemnification, payment obligations, and matters non-excludable by law |

-2.4 Google's Data Incident Policy: Under Section 7.2: (a) Google will notify promptly after becoming aware of a Data Incident; (b) Google's notification is not an acknowledgment of fault or liability; (c) Google has no obligation to assess Customer Data for legal compliance; (d) Google will describe the nature of the incident and measures taken.
+2.4 Google's Data Incident Policy: (a) Google will notify promptly after becoming aware of a Data Incident; (b) Google's notification is not an acknowledgment of fault or liability; (c) Google has no obligation to assess Customer Data for legal compliance; (d) Google will describe the nature of the incident and measures taken.

-2.5 Google's Modification Rights: Google may: (a) update services with commercially reasonable changes; (b) modify terms with 30 days' notice for material changes; (c) change SLAs with 90 days' notice; (d) discontinue services with appropriate notice.
+2.5 Google's Modification Rights: Google may: (a) update services with commercially reasonable changes; (b) modify terms with notice for material changes; (c) change SLAs with notice; (d) discontinue services with appropriate notice.

-2.6 Google's Subprocessor Governance: Google: (a) maintains a public subprocessor list; (b) provides 30 days' notice for new subprocessors; (c) remains liable for subprocessor acts and omissions; (d) ensures subprocessor contracts include equivalent data protection obligations.
+2.6 Google's Subprocessor Governance: Google: (a) maintains a public subprocessor list; (b) provides notice for new subprocessors; (c) remains liable for subprocessor acts and omissions; (d) ensures subprocessor contracts include equivalent data protection obligations.

-2.7 Google's AI Terms: Under Section 14 of GCP Service Specific Terms: "Google will not use Customer Data to train or fine-tune any AI/ML models without Customer's prior permission or instruction"; Customer retains all rights to Customer Models; Google owns rights in Google Pre-Trained Models and Fine-Tuned Models.
+2.7 Google's AI Terms: Under the GCP Service Specific Terms, Google will not use Customer Data to train or fine-tune any AI/ML models without the customer's prior permission or instruction.

 3. FIREBASE AUTHENTICATION TERMS